We write a ton of blog posts for our websites.

 If you’re still stuck and can’t think of anything to write about or research, use online sources to help you generate topics.

-One of my favorites is the HubSpot blog ideas generator.
+One of our favorites is the HubSpot blog ideas generator.

 As you can see, it’s pretty simple.